chinaecheremudo002-gif/Ethereum-Analysis/README.md

 Overall, the analysis shows that Ethereum activity in this period is highly unbalanced, with most participation coming from small wallets and a single dominant large wallet influencing the value distribution.

+# Daily Top-Value Transfers (Weekly Analysis)

+## insight

+This analysis focuses on identifying the largest Ethereum transactions for each day within a selected week.
+The goal is to understand the most significant value movements happening on the blockchain on a daily basis.

+By isolating the top 5 highest-value transactions per day, we can highlight periods where large amounts of Ethereum are being transferred.
+These high-value transactions are often linked to whale wallet activity, institutional movements, or major trading events.

+This approach helps reveal how concentrated value transfers are within the network and shows whether a small number of transactions dominate daily activity.
+It also provides insight into unusual spikes in financial movement, which may contribute to network congestion and higher transaction fees.

+Overall, this analysis helps identify the most impactful transactions each day and provides a clearer picture of how large-scale value movements influence Ethereum network behavior.